-House boots Santos; See how Louisiana's delegation split in effort to oust NY congressman
+House members boot NY congressman George Santos; 2 La. congressmen pleaded to keep him

 Among other things, the Ethics panel said that Santos knowingly caused his campaign committee to file false or incomplete reports with the Federal Election Commission, used campaign funds for personal purposes and violated the Ethics in Government Act with his financial disclosure statements.

-Arguing against expulsion during debate Thursday, Rep. Clay Higgins, R-La., said that while he respects the Ethics Committee, he had concerns about how the Santos case was handled.
+Arguing against expulsion during debate Thursday, Higgins said that while he respects the Ethics Committee, he had concerns about how the Santos case was handled.
 He said he was troubled that a Republican-led committee would submit a report that was so judgmental and publicized.

 “The totality of circumstance appears biased,” Higgins said.
 “It stinks of politics and I’ll oppose this action in every way.”